anreitersimon/Medbrain-Tutorial/STEP6.md

 This Step is split up into 4 parts:
 - Creating the `PatientMedicationsViewController` interface
 - Ensuring the user is logged-in
-- Creating and configuring a `MedicationTableViewCell`
+- Generating instructions for prescriptions
 - Loading all `MedicationOrders` for the logged-in user.

 [Continue with Part-1](STEP6-1.md)